 As with any flooring, you want to make sure the ceramic tile in your kitchen is installed properly.
 After all, the material itself might be beautiful, but it won’t matter what the material looks like if it is installed poorly.

 Ceramic tile is made from clay and is easy to install.
 Remember that tile must be installed over a subfloor.
 The subfloor needs to be smooth, flat, and clean.
 When installing ceramic tiles, make sure all edges are straight, which will make grouting easier.
 Also, make sure all your tiles are the same size when you purchase them.
 Nothing is worse than discovering you have mismatched tiles after you start installing your flooring.
 Square and rectangle tiles are the easiest to install.
 However, if you choose to use a unique shape, be sure to hire a professional to help you out and make sure your project is successful.

 The installers at Palmetto Carpet and Floor coverings are skilled professionals trained in the latest techniques, and they guarantee professional level installation in writing.
 You can be sure that your flooring installation is just as high quality as the flooring itself.
 All of their installations are warrantied for three years or more, so you don’t have to worry if installation issues show up down the road.

 Don’t overlook the flooring in your kitchen.
-Picking out the right tile for your kitchen can add much to any space, both aesthetically and practically.
+Picking out the right luxury vinyl flooring for your kitchen can add much to any space, both aesthetically and practically.